Enemies of Evangelism 2

 16 Ye have not chosen me, but I have chosen you, and ordained you, that ye should go and bring forth fruit (win souls), and that your fruit should remain (that those souls would grow in grace): that whatsoever ye shall ask of the Father in my name, he may give it you.

-The anti-evangelism theologian, however, will say that fruit this nowhere represented in Scripture as the souls of men, and the word “fruit” in John 15 only refers to the fruit of the Spirit – love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance, righteousness, and truth.
+The anti-evangelism theologian, however, will say that fruit is nowhere represented in Scripture as the souls of men, and the word “fruit” in John 15 only refers to the fruit of the Spirit – love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance, righteousness, and truth.
 (Galatians 5.22, Ephesians 5.9) The anti-evangelism theologian says, “Well, where is evangelism or witnessing or soul winning listed in the fruit of the Spirit?”
 The only possible reply to that question is that it is not.
 Take a moment and go back through that passage just above and substitute love, joy, and peace for everywhere I have written souls and you will see how dramatically it changes the interpretation of the passage.

 Now, I do not argue for one moment that such an interpretation is invalid.
 I do not believe it is invalid.
 “Fruit” can be the fruit of the Spirit, and I think there is much to be gained in our understanding if we approach John 15 that way.
 I do take issue, however, with the idea that “fruit” in this passage ONLY refers to the fruit of the Spirit.
 I believe with all my heart that “fruit” in this passage also refers to the souls of men.
 It is that interpretation I wish to argue for in this post, and to do that we are going to look at a lot of Scripture.
 If that bores you, I am sure I have already lost you so I shall plunge ahead fearlessly at this point.